apollographql/spotify-showcase/docs/enterprise-demo.md

 });
 ```

-Once you've sent some traffic, head over to the [Clients tab]({{ graph.url.clients }}) and you should see the traffic being identified now 🎉
+Once you've sent some traffic, head over to the [Clients tab]({{ graph.url.clients }}), and you should see the traffic being identified now 🎉

 ## Adding a new GraphQL API to GraphOS

 You can view all of the GraphQL APIs in the [subgraphs tab]({{  graph.url.subgraphs }}).
 Try adding SpaceX to the demo by using the "Add a subgraph" button.
-You'll use https://spacex-production.up.railway.app/ for the routing URL and it should be able to fetch the subgraph schema/
+You'll use https://spacex-production.up.railway.app/ for the routing URL, and it should be able to fetch the subgraph schema/

 > If you try adding a subgraph that doesn't support introspection or Apollo Federation, you will have to paste your schema into the UI using the "Advanced options" drop down.

 Since we added a new subgraph into our demo, we'll have a launch with these updates for our Apollo Router.
 Head over to the [Launches tab]({{ graph.url.launches }}) to see the update run through the appropriate checks and be deployed.
-Once it has deployed, head over to [Explorer]({{ graph.url.explorer }}) and you should be able to add some of the SpaceX operations to your graph:
+Once it has deployed, head over to [Explorer]({{ graph.url.explorer }}), and you should be able to add some of the SpaceX operations to your graph:

 ```gql
 query MyPlaylists($offset: Int, $limit: Int) {